Camille Lefèvre: Biography

+From 1903 to 1906 he was professor at the National School of Decorative Arts.
+He was also the student of Jules Dalou, and Lefèvre completed a Greco-Roman-style triumphal arch in 1907, after Dalou's death in 1902.

 Throughout his career, Lefevre remained concerned with social issues, participating in charitable works and maintaining relations with the middle left-liberal among artists as Eugène Carrière and journalist Jules Lermina.
+He was a prominent member of the Salon d'Automne, which Carrière was president of.

 Among his students was the American sculptor Frederick Ruckstull.
 At his death, his collections and his studio was bequeathed to the museum of art and history of Belfort.
 Other works are kept at the Musée d'Orsay and in provincial museums.